 News & Announcements Archive

-Congratulations to Elizabeth Mendenhall on her appointment as an Assistant Professor in the Department of Marine Affairs at the University of Rhode Island!
+Congratulations to Stephanie Erev on her appointment as an Assistant Professor at Portland State University!

 Congratulations to David Dagan on his appointment as a Postdoctoral fellow at George Washington University!

 Congratulations go to Professor Jane Bennett on her election by the JHU Board of Trustees to the Andrew W. Mellon Professorship in the Humanities.
 This is a well-deserved honor in […]